habi498/NPC-VCMP/README.md

 --New module which has inbuilt timer and other functions which enables npc to load ammo and shoot at any player.
 LibAction.

 **Version 1.6 beta 4** (05.
 May.
 2023)
 --fixed Q_CAR_ROTATION returning float instead of Quaternion.
 --fixed SendInCarSyncData function not available.
 --Earlier plugin npc04relxx do not work when some other plugins are loaded.
 It is fixed.
 --New functions and events of sending Projectiles and Explosions.
---LibRPC now supports not only calling of functions of npcscripts from server, but reverse also provided npc is given admin status.
+--LibRPC now supports not only calling of functions of npcscripts from server, but reverse also provided npc is given admin status (for security reasons).
---Script will load after plugins are loaded. (patch1) --API is updated to 1.3 (patch2) from 1.2 (patch1) --New functions RequestClass, RequestSpawn and event OnNPCClassSelect
+--Script will load after plugins are loaded. (patch1)
+--API is updated to 1.3 (patch2) from 1.2 (patch1)
+--New functions RequestClass, RequestSpawn and event OnNPCClassSelect

 **Version 1.6 beta 5**( 27.
 June.
 2023)
 --ConnectNPCEx takes position as Vector instead of x,y,z.
 --LibRPC functions extended to perform sq_get and sq_set on server vm from npcclient.
 --Fixed bug when onPlayerRequestClass return 0 on server.